psaikido/hugle.uk/content/suttas/mn/21-saw.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "MN 21 Kakacupama: Simile of the Saw"
+title: Simile of the Saw
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+type: suttas/mn
 ---

+#### MN 21 Kakacupama: Simile of the Saw

 Monks, there are these five aspects of speech by which others may address you:
 timely or untimely,